 Cheryl Williams, CEO Yorkshire Wildlife Park Foundation, UK

 Wild Welfare is working at the forefront of captive animal welfare.
-We are providing support to zoos around the world, by partnering with the leading zoo and animal welfare communities to provide support, training and ongoing advice to zoo staff and wild animal veterinarians, helping to raise care and welfare standards that benefit thousands of wild animals living in captivity across the globe.
+We are providing support to zoos, aquariums and wildlife facilities around the world, partnering with the leading animal welfare and zoological communities to provide support, training and ongoing advice to animal care staff and wildlife veterinarians, helping to raise care and welfare standards that benefit thousands of wild animals living in captivity across the globe.